safeledger logo

 This approval gives you the green light to start setting up.
 The cost depends on your business activity.

-Step 3: Apply for Your License
+Step 3: Apply for Trade License

 • When: After initial approval.